-Data from HypeAuditor shows how nano-influencers have noticeably higher engagement rates than bigger accounts, averaging 5% per post compared to the average rate of 2.2%.
+Data shows that nano-influencers have noticeably higher engagement rates than bigger accounts, averaging 5% per post compared to the average rate of 2.2%.

 Micro-influencers are social media accounts with between 10,000 and 100,000 followers.
-This group makes up 47% of all Instagram creators, according to HypeAuditor.
+This group makes up 47% of all Instagram creators

-This group is also more affordable and is easy to contact.
-Sometimes when you work with maco- or mega-influencers, you have to pass through representatives or agents before getting a response to your proposal.
+This group is also more affordable and is easy to contact than bigger influencers.
+Sometimes when you work with maco- or mega-influencers, you have to contact them through representatives or agents.

 Working with macro-influencers brings a handful of benefits: